 In the present economic system, all proletarians, that is the proletariat as inhibited by the reactionary moment of illness, this inhibited proletariat has got good chances to float like drift-wood in the wake of the liberal-democratic illegality until it will be drowned.
-Only as proletariat in illness – and to be ill is its essential mark, otherwise it would have long since abolished the fundamental contradiction, regardless of all the lousy rhetoric of its bourgeois patrons amongst the students – only as proletariat in illness, then, and with illness it will develop its revolutionary force, which for sure will be situated beyond the liberal-democratic illegality; for, in this context the proletariat lacks all rights, it possesses nothing that could be apt to expropriate the labour force of other people, it possesses nothing – be it a home, a car or a refrigerator – nothing, that is not every time under the command of the capitalist forces.
-In any case, the proletariat in no way has ever owned muscles, nerves and bodies, because the respective functions are pre-programmed in a manner which starts from the basic relations of capitalism which puts its marks into every proletarian person even before birth, everybody thus being programmed for the best possible exploitation.
+Only as proletariat in illness – and to be ill is its essential mark, otherwise it would have long since abolished the fundamental contradiction, regardless of all the lousy rhetoric of its bourgeois patrons amongst the students – only as proletariat in illness, then, and with illness it will develop its revolutionary force, which for sure will be situated beyond the liberal-democratic illegality; for, in this context the proletariat lacks all rights, it possesses nothing that could be apt to expropriate the labour force of other people, it possesses nothing – be it a home, a car or a refrigerator – nothing, that is not under the command of the capitalist forces.
+In any case, the proletariat in no way has ever owned muscles, nerves and bodies, because the respective functions are pre-programmed in a manner that starts from the basic relations of capitalism, which puts its marks into every proletarian person even before birth, everybody thus being programmed for the best possible exploitation.
 This program, then, translates into material violence which is deployed against the exploited in the “factories of loyal subjects” such as the family, boarding schools, state schools, barracks, workplace, office, medical centre and mental hospital, prison and so on.
-Up to nowadays the definition given by Marx in the Communist Manifest is correct, when Marx underlined that the proletarians are those who have nothing to lose but their chains, but that the proletarians also and especially are the negation of the capitalist system which on its part has turned them into being a nothing, – indeed: the proletariat under the determinacy of illness.
+Up to nowadays the definition given by Marx in the Communist Manifest is correct, when Marx underlined that the proletarians are those who have nothing to lose but their chains, but that the proletarians also and especially are the negation of the capitalist system, which, on its part, has turned them into being a nothing, – indeed: the proletariat under the determinacy of illness.

-The proletarian class, pre-programmed by capitalism, as material for exploitation and thus from the outset being exposed to illness, being systematically dismantled, cut up and crippled in all its development possibilities for the only purpose of ensuring maximum rates of profit on capital, thus thrown into a situation in which not even with the best intention, neither the work-colleagues nor trade-unions, social welfare courts, health care or anyone or anything else can help or do anything, simply because of the fact that the ill person is placed completely outside the frame of "rights" – therefore, the proletarian class can become a revolutionary force, that blasts the system only if the proletarians brand themselves by illness [sich selbst als krank brandmarken] and begin to struggle and to live as self-branded ones basing themselves on the definition of illness.
+The proletarian class, pre-programmed by capitalism, as material for exploitation and thus from the outset being exposed to illness, being systematically dismantled, cut up and crippled in all its development possibilities for the only purpose of ensuring maximum rates of profit on capital, thus thrown into a situation in which, not even with the best intention, neither the work-colleagues nor trade-unions, social welfare courts, health care or anyone or anything else can help or do anything, simply because of the fact that the ill person is placed completely outside the frame of "rights" – therefore, the proletarian class can become a revolutionary force that blasts the system only if the proletarians brand themselves by illness [sich selbst als krank brandmarken] and begin to struggle and to live as self-branded ones basing themselves on the definition of illness.
 For they are posited as a system-blasting force by nothing and none other than the ruling class of the ruling capitalist system itself.
-This not because of a whim, but because illness and capitalism constitute a dialectic unit (45).
+This not because of a whim, but because illness and capitalism constitute a dialectic unit (Note 45).

-An essential factor of this objective setting of the sick proletariat as a revolutionary proletariat is, e.g. the fact that about 35 % and even more of the net wages are transferred to the capital as so-called social security contributions through state-controlled institutions, i.e. they are invested into the capitalist economy, where they serve among other things as a buffer for economic crisis.
+An essential factor of this objective setting of the sick proletariat as a revolutionary proletariat is, e.g., the fact that about 35% and even more of the net wages are transferred to the capital as so-called social security contributions through state-controlled institutions, i.e. they are invested into the capitalist economy, where they serve among other things as a buffer for economic crisis.
 If a worker is paid 800 DM wages a month, 280 DM are at the same time automatically taken away from his wage for what they call "social" "security" contributions (illness, invalidity, old age), but which are destined to flow into the economy, serving there for the accumulation of capital and, as just mentioned, for the treatment not of persons, but if need be for economic crises, the untreatable "childhood-illness" of every capitalist system until now and also for all future times.
 Thus, the working class is permanently forced to produce not only surplus value, but also investment funds for the industry, and all this on the pretext of paying with their wages, which in reality must serve for the reproduction of their labour force, the means to repair this same labour force destroyed in the exploitation process, i.e. the working class is just paying for something which has nothing to do with their labour force at all.

-The health system which is
+The health system, which is

 labour force (this is the objective function of its therapeutic and diagnostic